We Aim to Advance Research on Developing Multi-Hazard Flood Forecasting Systems for Early Warning From Minutes to Days

 Predicting Risks, Protecting Communities

-InPRHA is a research initiative aimed at integrating advanced forecasting systems into early warning and action mechanisms to enhance resilience to natural and societal hazards.
+InPRHA is a research project aimed at integrating advanced forecasting systems into early warning and action mechanisms to enhance resilience to natural and societal hazards.
 This project leverages multidisciplinary approaches, including meteorological, hydrological, and social sciences, to bridge the gap between prediction and early action.
+The project website is hosted by the International Coordination Office, supported by the National Oceanic and Atmospheric Administration (NOAA) in the United States of America.

 Our Impact